danfuzz/samizdat/doc/samizdat-0.md

 TODO: Implement this.

-Returns the division remainder of the given values (first over second).
+Returns the truncated-division remainder of the given values (first over second).
 The sign of the result will always match the sign of the first argument.

+`irem x y` can be defined as `isub x (imul (idiv x y) y)`.

 *Note:* This differs from the `irem` in the treatment of negative numbers.